phone icon

 Not surprisingly, the study found that children were more vulnerable than adults to errors because their dosage calculations were significantly more complex.
 Children often require dosages based on their weight that must be diluted from stock medication.
 Each additional step opens the door to risk.
 Children are also physically less capable of tolerating medication errors.
 Typically, they don’t question medications.

-In fact, error rates in the study were highest for those most sensitive to medication and least able to communicate, such as infant patients in the neonatal intensive care unit.
+Error rates in the study were highest for those most sensitive to medication and least able to communicate, such as infant patients in the neonatal intensive care unit.

 Today, many prescriptions are entered electronically to prevent transcription errors that can occur if a doctor’s handwriting is illegible.
 One study found that errors were reduced by 55 percent for adults in another hospital with a computerized drug order system.